People commonly put dark circles around eyes down to tiredness but it’s not the only cause

 Waking up and seeing dark circles under your eyes in the mirror can be a real shock, but an expert says it's not just because you're tired.

-A lot of individuals believe that insufficient or poor-quality affects your appearance, but that's not entirely accurate.
+A lot of individuals believe that insufficient or poor-quality sleep affects your appearance, but that's not entirely accurate.
 Additionally, can create the impression that there's an easy fix for this issue, but reality is often more complex.

-Dark circles are a tricky problem that can happen for many reasons, and some skin doctors have pointed this out.
+Dark circles are a tricky problem that can happen for many reasons, and some doctors have pointed this out.

 It's not just tiredness that causes dark circles (Getty Photo)